damianhakert/damianhakert.github.io/source/_posts/2014-07-18-gitlab-7-dot-1-released.markdown

 ## Fetch SSH keys from LDAP account (EE only feature)

-You can now use SSH keys that are part of user profiles in the LDAP server to access GitLab.
+It is possible to configure GitLab Enterprise Edition so that users have their SSH public keys synchronised with an attribute that contains their key in their LDAP object.
+Existing SSH public keys that are manually manged in GitLab are not affected by this feature.

 ## Synchronize LDAP-enabled GitLab administrators with an LDAP group (EE only feature)